University of Michigan School of Information

 - Special requirements for the course/program

-- Responding to User Needs.
+- Responding to user needs.
 Students designed and implemented a study to assess how well the National Museum of Women in the Arts Library and Research Center responds to library users’ needs.

 Contact us